Deadhouse Gates: Whirlwind

 With Duiker's help, Baudin and Heboric orchestrate an escape from the otataral mines during a slave mutiny and offer Felisin the chance to join them.
 She agrees, and the trio sets out for the coast.
 Along the way, Heboric discovers an enormous jade pillar, which turns out to be just the finger of a colossal figure.
 When he touches it with the stumps of his severed hands, the contact pulls his god, Fener, into the mortal realm.
-Fener is forced to flee, and Heboric’s hands become tangible, blending his Denul warren's healing magic with the otataral’s magic-deadening properties.
+Fener is forced to flee, and Heboric's hands become tangible, blending his Denul warren's healing magic with the otataral's magic-deadening properties.

 Duiker enlists the mage Kulp to retrieve the trio from the otataral island using a Malazan boat.
-However, the group is drawn into a mad mage’s watery warren, where they come across the Silanda.
-Onboard, they find headless Tiste Andii oarsmen who still respond to commands and what appear to be Tiste Edur corpses in the captain’s cabin.
+However, the group is drawn into a mad mage's watery warren, where they come across the Silanda.
+On board, they find headless Tiste Andii oarsmen who still respond to commands and what appear to be Tiste Edur corpses in the captain's cabin.

 The company soon encounters Logros T’lan Imass warriors led by Bonecaster Hentos Ilm, who are pursuing an unnamed quarry.
 The Imass reveal that the humans have entered Kurald Emurlahn, the Elder Warren of the Tiste Edur.
 To heal a breach in the warren, one of the T’lan Imass sacrifices themselves, taking one of the Tiste heads with them.
 However, the Imass leave the humans behind, forcing them to find their own way out of the warren.

 Pust informs Icarium and Mappo that Sha'ik will be resurrected and reveals that an enormous wall of deadly, whirling sand now surrounds Raraku.
 Within the storm, shifting winds uncover buried roads, structures, and evidence that the desert was once a coastal region.
 Icarium and Mappo leave to seek out Sha'ik but instead encounter Fiddler, Crokus, and Apsalar, who have survived storms, rebel pursuers, and the ongoing shapeshifter battle.